IOC Evaluation Commission 2026 begins working visit to Milano Cortina

-The two working visits to Stockholm-Åre and Milan-Cortina* will inform the assessment to be made by the Evaluation Commission of the opportunities and challenges of each candidature.
+The two working visits to Stockholm-Åre and Milano Cortina* will inform the assessment to be made by the Evaluation Commission of the opportunities and challenges of each candidature.
 This will form part of the report to assist the IOC Members ahead of the host city election, which will take place on 24 June during the 134th IOC Session in Lausanne.

 Candidate Cities 2026 projects – Examples of the positive impact of Olympic Agenda 2020

 - Fewer deliverables have been required and increased technical expertise has been provided by the IOC directly to the Cities throughout the process, leading to substantially reduced candidature budgets – over 75 per cent in the average projected budgets of the two candidates compared to the average budgets of the Candidate Cities 2018 and 2022.

 - On average, the Candidate Cities 2026 will use 80 per cent of existing or temporary venues, compared to 60 per cent among the candidates for the Olympic Winter Games 2018 and 2022.

 - The initial Games operating costs projected by the two candidates are on average 20 per cent (approximately USD 400 million) lower than those in the two previous candidature processes.